geoserver/geoserver/doc/en/user/source/styling/sld-extensions/rendering-transform.rst

 .. note::

    The WPS service does not need to be **enabled** to use Rendering Transformations.
-   To avoid unwanted use of server resources it may be desirable to disable the WPS service if it is not being used directly,
+   To avoid unwanted consumption of server resources it may be desirable to disable the WPS service if it is not being used directly.

 Usage